jackjliew/ai-openscale/getting-started.md

      - For example, the following screen shows data for a specific date and time.
 The dates and times vary, depending on when you run the module.

-     - For information about interpreting the time series chart, see [Monitoring Fairness, Average Requests per Minute, and Accuracy](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-itc-timechart).
+     - For information about interpreting the time series chart, see [Getting insights](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-it-ov).

    ![Demo Lets go](images/fastpath_demo_11.34.17.png)